otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/06-testing.md

 ## Loading Env File

 In the root directory, create a new file called `loadEnv.cjs`.
-In the `loadEnv.js`, add the following code:
+In the `loadEnv.cjs`, add the following code:

 ```js
 const dotenv = require('dotenv');